Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Improved Operator Norm Error of the Harmonic Mean

 \begin{proposition} Under the same assumptions as Proposition~\ref{prop:harmlimit}, let $N=2$ and suppose $\Sigma$ is a positive definite matrix such that

 Then

-\end{proposition} Since multiplying $\Har(\cP)$ by $\sqrt{\Sigma}$ on both sides gives a complex Wishart model with population covariance $\Sigma$ (see Remark~\ref{rem:multspik} below), the bound in Proposition~\ref{prop:harmlimit:general} holds so long as the condition number of $\Sigma$ lies in a certain range.
-See \citep[Remark 2]{Lod19} for further discussion.
+\end{proposition} Since multiplying $\Har(\cP)$ by $\sqrt{\Sigma}$ on both sides gives a Wishart model with population covariance $\Sigma$ (see Remark~\ref{rem:multspik} below), the bound in Proposition~\ref{prop:harmlimit:general} holds so long as the condition number of $\Sigma$ lies in a certain range.
+For example, when $\Gamma = 1/4$, Proposition~\ref{prop:harmlimit:general} requires that the condition number be (asymptotically) smaller than $5/2\sqrt{3} \approx 1.44$ (see Remark 2 in \cite{Lod19} for further details).
+Thus, in a certain sense, Proposition~\ref{prop:harmlimit:general} applies in the setting that is the opposite of most results on the spiked covariance model.
+Namely, the harmonic mean is best suited to the case where the signal is spread over many eigenvectors, with the extreme case of this being the setting where $\Sigma = \Id$.

+This leaves open the question of whether or not it is reasonable to assume that such a bound holds, given real data.
+One heuristic for checking this assumption is to simply examine the spectra of $\Har(\cP)$ and $\Ave(\cP)$, but of course this runs into a circular problem, in which one must appeal to concentration of eigenvalues in order to motivate a result on operator-norm concentration.
+Ultimately, the decision as to whether or not the condition number bound required by Proposition~\ref{prop:harmlimit:general} is reasonable lies with the practitioner.
+Nonetheless, an appealing approach would be to develop a method for estimating the population condition number rather than the full spectrum.
+This would in turn give a good indication of which of the arithmetic or harmonic matrix means are better suited to the observed data.
+We leave the further exploration of this line to future work.

-The harmonic mean has an interesting additional property with respect to the Frobenius norm.
+Beyond the above operator norm results, the harmonic mean has an interesting additional property with respect to the Frobenius norm.
 The arithmetic matrix mean is usually motivated as minimizing the squared Frobenius norm error.
 A similar objective motivates many existing shrinkage estimators for the covariance matrix \citep{LedWol2004,FisSun2011}.
 Under the setting considered above, the harmonic matrix mean, despite not being optimized for this loss, {\em matches} the Frobenius norm error of the arithmetic mean asymptotically.

 \begin{lemma} Under the conditions of Proposition~\ref{prop:harmlimit}, when $N=2$ we have

 \end{lemma} \begin{proof} Since $\Har(\cP) -\Id$ is symmetric, by the almost sure weak convergence of $\Har(\cP)$, it suffices to show